Did you know there is more than one type of bone marrow transplant?

 What is the purpose of a bone marrow transplant?

-In situations where a patient is really sick and the standard chemo treatment isn’t going to work for the patient, a more intense chemo treatment is used.
-These are called myeloblative transplants.
-The problem with myeloblative transplants is that if the patient doesn’t have a bone marrow transplant done as well, they will die since the bone marrow will never recover.
+In situations where a patient is really sick and the standard chemotherapy treatment isn’t going to work for the patient, a more intense chemotherapy treatment is used.
+These are called myeloablative transplants.
+The problem with myeloablative transplants is that if the patient doesn’t have a bone marrow transplant done as well, they will die, since the bone marrow will never recover.
 The purpose of a bone marrow transplant is to make your blood function come back.
 This keeps the patient alive.

-In severe cases such as myeloblative transplants, where patients are given very high doses of chemo and radiation therapy, the original bone marrow function is wiped out.
+In severe cases, such as myeloablative transplants where patients are given very high doses of chemotherapy and radiation therapy, the original bone marrow function is wiped out.
 The bone marrow transplant is then used to supplement the lost bone marrow.
-In these situations there is an immediate challenge where the bone marrow hasn’t recovered.
-During that period of time, the patient can experience side effects such as mucositis, nausea, vomiting, low counts, fever and risk of infection.
-Anonther frequent complication of bone marrow transplant when a donor is used is a condition called graft versus host disease.
+In these situations, there is an immediate challenge, where the bone marrow hasn’t recovered.
+During that period of time, the patient can experience side effects, such as mucositis, nausea, vomiting, low counts, fever and risk of infection.
+Another frequent complication of bone marrow transplant, when a donor is used, is a condition called graft-versus-host disease.

-Non-myeloablative transplants and reduced intensity transplants are forms of allogeneic transplants s where the intensity of chemo and radiation therapy is less intense.
-In general, the acute complication of bone marrow transplant are less severe with these procedures.
+Non-myeloablative transplants and reduced intensity transplants are forms of allogeneic transplants, where the intensity of chemotherapy and radiation therapy is less intense.
+In general, the acute complications of bone marrow transplant are less severe with these procedures.